Don’t let a specific trait become your identity by mistake.

 When you’re growing up, you want to be noticed.
 Being the youngest of three boys, I found it hard for me to be taken seriously (although it was often my own brain saying that).
 When I started working out, it was to relieve stress and a healthy way to manage frustration in my life.
 Soon after I began, I realized people started noticing and it was one of the first times I felt I had something to talk about that was uniquely me.
 Once I got a taste of that feeling, I quickly became obsessed with it and went all in because I wanted to do whatever I could to retain that feeling and have something that someone would talk about.

 That’s how quick identifications can take place and start to control you if you’re not careful.
-Associations are not a bad thing if they are the kind of characteristics you want people to associate with you.
-Being a resource for people to get workout information is something I wanted, but I let it go too far and it took away from the bigger picture I’m aiming for.
+Associations are not a bad thing if they are the kind of ones you want.
 If someone thinks about you and thinks, “caring, grateful, giving, encouraging, loving, supporting, happy” that’s great news!
 However, often times, that’s not the case.
-Some times it’s only one of those areas, and the message and goal you’re trying to reach isn’t always seen because your actions are too narrow.

 Where do you start when trying to prioritize your life and association?